jackhman/sergio-martin-rubio-site/_posts/2019-11-11-get-started-with-java-servlets.md

 >Note: Servlets and JSPs require Servlet Containers liket Apache [Tomcat](http://tomcat.apache.org/), [WildFly](https://wildfly.org/), etc..

-# How a Server Request is processed by the Web Server
+# How a Client Request is processed by the Web Server

 1. The web server receives the HTTP request.
 2. The request is forwarded to the _Servlet Container_.